tilltheis/influencer2/README.md

 `cd frontend && yarn && yarn dev` starts the frontend that can be accessed via http://localhost:5173.

 ## Technologies
+The technologies were primarily chosen based on personal interest.
+They're not necessarily the best at solving the given problem.

 ### Backend
 * JVM 17
 * Scala 3